 08 Feb 2018 | 12.56 pm

-Kernel Capital, through the Bank of Ireland Kernel Capital Funds, has invested almost €1 million in Dublin City University spin-out Pilot Photonics, a developer of comb source laser technology.
+Kernel Capital, through the Bank of Ireland Kernel Capital Funds, has invested circa €1 million in Dublin City University spin-out Pilot Photonics, a developer of comb source laser technology.

 The investment is in syndication with Dublin BIC.

-Pilot Photonics was recently been awarded a significant contract by the European Space Agency to develop laser communications systems for use in a range of advanced communications satellite systems.
+Pilot Photonics was recently awarded a contract by the European Space Agency to develop laser communications systems for use in a range of advanced communications satellite systems.